-As regards the railway, train traffic is also in one direction only in each tube.
-There are no switches in the tunnel or near the portals, which lead down into the tunnel.
-There are emergency escape ways on both sides of the tracks, which are designed to provide protection against consequential damage if a train is derailed.
+As regards the railway, train traffic is in one direction only in each tube.
+There are no switches in the tunnel.
+The walkway on both sides of the tracks are also designed to provide protection against consequential damage if a train is derailed.

 Did you know that...

 ...
-In partnership with the Danish and German police, the fire services and emergency services, Rail Net Denmark and Deutsche Bahn, Femern A/S has indentified and analysed around 500 types of possible accidents during the work to develop contingency plans for all conceivable situations in the tunnel.
+In partnership with the Danish and German police, the fire services and emergency services, Femern A/S has identified and analysed all conceivable types of accident during the work to develop contingency plans for the tunnel.

-Abnormal situations will be immediately registered so that the necessary measures can be implemented, e.g. if a vehicle drives overly slowly or a train comes to a halt.
+Abnormal situations will immediately be registered, e.g. if a vehicle drives overly slowly or breaks down, so that the tunnel’s operations crew can take appropriate action or the emergency services alerted.
 Temperature, air quality and the volume of traffic in the tunnel tubes will also be monitored.
-Road users and train personnel will be kept informed about conditions in the tunnel via radio and signage.
-Should an accident occur, the emergency services will immediately launch a well planned rescue and evacuation operation.
+Road users will be kept informed about conditions in the tunnel via radio, loudspeakers and signage.
+Should an accident occur, the emergency services will be alerted and the contingency plans set in motion.